Skip to content

 Field Type Description

-job string One of backup, check, prune, replicate, restore, snapshot-export.
+job string One of backup, check, prune, forget, replicate, restore, snapshot-export, forget-preview, mount-snapshot, unlock, sources-report, init-repo, notify-test, restore-test.

 hostname string Container hostname.
 Set explicitly in Compose / Kubernetes for stable labels.